tatsumoto-ren/tatsumoto-ren.github.io/blog/can-i-speak-early.md

 Alternative approaches,
 such as trying to find native speakers to talk to, often result in frustration.
+When you're still a beginner,
+you will be making a ton of mistakes.
 Native speakers are not motivated to notice, point out, and correct your mistakes.
 They just want to speak English with you.
+Natives will be annoyed by you and will try to speak to you as if you were a baby, using very simple language.
+You won't learn much from such conversations.
+That's why your time during the beginner stage is better spent immersing.

 Furthermore,
 for Japanese learners